IainStevenson/docker.multi.service.reverse.proxy/src/certificates.md

+# Overview

+Most of this is historically correct during development but has been superceeded by events.

+I am leaving it intact to provide historical information and ways of doing things that may be of use in future.

+The processes described here are superceeded by the Gen-Root.cmd and Gen-host.cmd in the Proxy project.

 # Certificate and SSL configuration notes

 The self-signed certificates are organised into a root CA to authorise many service certificates.